marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-code-first-to-a-new-database.md

 ## 6. Data Annotations

-So far we’ve just let EF discover the model using its default conventions, but there are going to be times when our classes don’t follow the conventions and we need to be able to perform further configuration.
-There are two options for this; we’ll look at Data Annotations in this section and then the fluent API in the next section.
+So far we?ve just let EF discover the model using its default conventions, but there are going to be times when our classes don?t follow the conventions and we need to be able to perform further configuration.
+There are two options for this; we?ll look at Data Annotations in this section and then the fluent API in the next section.

--   Let’s add a User class to our model
+-   Let?s add a User class to our model

 ```
 public class User